 General Terms and Conditions

-of Confirmations: The general terms and conditions contained in Annex A attached hereto and made a part hereof apply and are incorporated herein by reference
+of Confirmations: Subject to the Credit or Other Special Provisions, the general terms and conditions contained in Annex A attached hereto and made a part hereof apply and are incorporated herein by reference

 Credit or Other

-Special Provisions: The credit provisions contained in Annex B attached hereto and made a part hereof apply and are incorporated herein by reference
+Special Provisions: The credit provisions contained in Annex B attached hereto and made a part hereof apply and are incorporated herein by reference.

+Any unpaid obligation under this Confirmation, including any unpaid installment of the Premium Payment, shall bear interest at the Interest Rate from its due date until the unpaid Obligation and accrued interest is paid in full.

-Counterparty’s Premium Payment obligations to the Company are guaranteed by Counterparty’s parent company, Catalytica, Inc. (“Guarantor”) pursuant to a [Parent Company Guaranty] attached to this Confirmation as Annex C. In addition, Counterparty will post, no later than the Trade Date, an irrevocable, transferable standby letter of credit (“Letter of Credit”) issued by _____________ Bank, _______, ________, in face amount of the Premium Payment, for the benefit of Company.
-A form of the Letter of Credit is attached to this Confirmation as Annex D. If Counterparty fails to pay any installment of the Premium Payment in accordance with the terms of this Confirmation, then, without limiting any claims or remedies available to Company, Company may make demand on Guarantor for payment of the unpaid installment and/or draw under the Letter of Credit in the amount of the unpaid installment, in each case together with interest at the Interest Rate on the subject installment from its due date until payment in full.
+Counterparty’s Premium Payment obligations to the Company and CCSI’s other obligations to ENA under this Confirmation are guaranteed by Counterparty’s parent company, Catalytica, Inc. (“Guarantor”) pursuant to a Guaranty and Indemnification Agreement attached to this Confirmation as Annex C. In addition, Counterparty will cause to be posted, no later than the Trade Date, an irrevocable, transferable standby letter of credit (“Letter of Credit”) issued by Chase Manhattan Bank, _______, ________, aggregate drawings of up to $8.7 million in respect of unpaid Premium Payments plus any other amounts payable by CCSI to ENA under the Confirmation (including interest and expenses), for the benefit of Company.
+A copy of the Letter of Credit is attached to this Confirmation as Annex D. If Counterparty fails to pay any installment of the Premium Payment in accordance with the terms of this Confirmation, then, without limiting any claims or remedies available to Company, Company may make demand on Guarantor for payment of the unpaid installment and/or draw under the Letter of Credit in the amount of the unpaid installment, in each case together with interest at the Interest Rate on the subject installment from its due date until payment in full.

-Notwithstanding any other provisions of this Confirmation or any Master Agreement that may be entered into by the parties, prior to December 31, 2005 this Confirmation and the Transaction described herein shall be subject to the terms and conditions of that certain Repurchase Agreement, and to the extent any provision of this Confirmation and/or Sections 1, 3(d), 4, 5 or 6 of Annex A, or any provision of any such Master Agreement, shall be inconsistent with such Repurchase Agreement, including Section 2.2, Article 3, Article 4, Article 5, Article 6, Article 8 and/or Article 10 thereof, the terms of the Repurchase Agreement shall control.
-Without limiting the generality of the foregoing, if prior to December 31, 2005, an Event of Default within the meaning of Section 3(a)-(f) of Annex A shall occur, then the remedies set forth in Annex A shall not apply to the Transaction and such Event of Default under Annex A shall be deemed to be an Event of Default by the defaulting party under Article 4 of the Repurchase Agreement and the remedies in such Article 4, subject to the limitations thereon in the Repurchase Agreement, shall be exclusive remedies available to the nondefaulting party.
-If this Transaction is terminated on or prior to December 31, 2005, for any reason, the remedies set forth in Annex A shall not apply to the Transaction.
+Notwithstanding any other provision of this Confirmation , on and prior to December 31, 2005 this Confirmation and the Transaction described herein shall be subject to the terms and conditions of the Repurchase Agreement, and to the extent any provision of this Confirmation including Sections 1, 3(d), 4, 5 or 6 of Annex A, shall be inconsistent with such Repurchase Agreement, including Section 2.2, Article 3, Article 4, Article 5, Article 6, Article 8 and/or Article 10 thereof, the terms of the Repurchase Agreement shall control.
+Without limiting the generality of the foregoing, if on or prior to December 31, 2005, an Event of Default within the meaning of Section 3(a)-(f) of Annex A shall occur, then the remedies set forth in Annex A shall not apply to the Transaction and such Event of Default under Annex A shall be deemed to be an Event of Default by the defaulting party under Article 4 of the Repurchase Agreement and the remedies in such Article 4, subject to the limitations thereon in the Repurchase Agreement, shall be exclusive remedies available to the nondefaulting party.
+If this Transaction is terminated on or prior to December 31, 2005, for any reason, the remedies applicable upon termination set forth in Annex A shall not apply to the Transaction.

 For the purposes of the calculation of the Floating prices(s) all numbers shall be rounded to three (3) decimal places.
 If the fourth (4th) decimal number is five (5) or greater, then the third (3rd) decimal number shall be increased by one (1), and if the fourth (4th) decimal number is less than five (5), then the third (3rd) decimal number shall remain unchanged.